Dr. Afifi's Journey into Breast Fat Transfer: GOT FAT?

 GENERAL INFORMATION FROM AMERICAN SOCIETY OF PLASTIC SURGEONS:

-Fat transfer breast augmentation risks include:
+Fat transfer to breast augmentation includes some risks:

 - Necrosis (death) of fat cells